 The Spotlights are a series of 30-minute talks by highly regarded passionate individuals and are designed to provide thought provoking stimulus.
 All three of this year’s special guests are opinionated, widely published experts and accomplished speakers who will present their ideas and then take questions from the audience.

-Denise Williams will explore the challenges of creating fair and equitable access to the tools and education that enable Canada’s First Nations’ people to become “indigenous innovators” and compete in the digital age.
+Denise Williams explored the challenges of creating fair and equitable access to the tools and education that enable Canada’s First Nations’ people to become “indigenous innovators” and compete in the digital age.

 “Our future economies are going to move away from resource extraction and further into a digital-based economy.
 How we innovate now is going to shape those futures” Denise Williams

-This Spotlight talk will take place on day one – see agenda for regional timings
+This Spotlight talk took place on day one – see agenda for regional timings

-Professor Sun Sun Lim will talk about the social impact of technology domestication on families and young people, digital disruptions in the workplace and public perceptions of smart city technologies.
+Professor Sun Sun Lim spoke about the social impact of technology domestication on families and young people, digital disruptions in the workplace and public perceptions of smart city technologies.

 ”With the world around us digitalising so rapidly, heralding transformations that are both subtle and dramatic, I am passionate about studying the social impact of technology” Sun Sun Lim

-This Spotlight talk will take place on day two.
+This Spotlight talk took place on day two.
 See agenda for regional timings

-Outspoken academic, Professor Eli Noam will talk about market failure of the information sector and the far-reaching and long-term effects of this on consumers of technology.
+Outspoken academic, Professor Eli Noam spoke about market failure of the information sector and the far-reaching and long-term effects of this on consumers of technology.

 “A market failure exists when market prices cannot reach a self-sustaining equilibrium.
 The market failure of the entire information sector is one of the fundamental trends of our time, with far-reaching long-term effects.”
 Eli Noam

-This Spotlight talk will take place on day two.
+This Spotlight talk took place on day two.
 See agenda for regional timings

 Abraão Balbino e Silva, is the Competition Superintendent of National Telecommunications Agency – Anatel.
 He is responsible for the Economic Regulation of the ICT sector in Brazil, including the competition policy, prices, costs and the monitoring of the economic issues involved.
 In ITU-T, he is Vice-Chair of the ITU-T SG3 and the WP2/3 Chairman, related to general economic and policy factors related to provision and cost of ICT services.